lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Ranger.md

 In addition to those listed in the link above, rangers may also select the [[Beast Unity]] and [[Viper's Fangs]]  [[1.
 Combat Maneuvers|combat maneuver]] tradition.

+You regain uses of the Accuracy Bonus feature on a short or long rest rather than just a long rest.

 The Explorer's Instinct ability at level 8 now lets you take 2 reactions per round a number of times per long rest equal to your proficiency bonus instead of just once.
 You can still take no more than 2 reactions in a given round.

 The following additional Exploration Knacks are allowed: